akshay-rakheja/personal-website-dev/Resume_Akshay_Rakheja.md

  • Used Xano, Moralis, and Netlify for back-end and on-chain listening.
 🔗 Demo

-ETHGlobal HackFS – Top 10 Finalist & Grant, Jul 2022
+ETHGlobal HackFS – Finalist & Grant, Jul 2022
  • Built Polydocs, a protocol for immutable, dynamic documents using IPFS + Polygon.
  • Supported ERC20/721/1155 contracts and markdown-based renderers for DeFi/NFT/DAO use cases.
 🔗 Demo